KHEngineering/RoboRio/faq/fms.md

   - Apple Bonjour is a mDNS resolver and is installed in OSX by default

-Most web-browsers should be able to utilize the mDNS address to access the roboRIO webserver as long as an mDNS provider is installed.
+Most web-browsers and applications should be able to utilize the mDNS address to access the roboRIO webserver as long as an mDNS provider is installed.

+For example: you should be able to navigate to http://roborio-2168.local from any browser, or application requiring a hostname (like putty, or filezilla).

 Please note the following exceptions:

 Chrome - In Google Chrome, a trailing '/' must be appended to access mDNS addresses (eg.roboRIO-2168.local/)